-All decisions of the Disciplinary Committee are final and are noted by Academic Council.
+All decisions of the Disciplinary Committee are noted by Academic Council.

-A final report comprising detailed notes on the review by the Committee and its decision will be maintained on the students file indefinitely.
+A final report comprising detailed notes on the review by the Committee and its decision will be maintained on the student's file indefinitely.

 4.4 Quality Assuring the Assessment Process